azhou35/AWSMachineLearning/README.md

 These notebooks are intended for individuals working in technical roles who want to use AWS Services for their business.
 Prior background in Python and Jupyter Notebooks is assumed.
 No mathematical or statistical background is required.

-The notebooks can be opened through [Amazon SageMaker](https://aws.amazon.com/sagemaker/), which is a service for machine learning workflows.
+The notebooks can be opened through [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
+Amazon SageMaker is a fully managed service for machine learning workflows.
 ## Setup

 In order to run the modules in the curriculum, you will need: